ch-hristov/clients/README.md

 var objects = await client.GetStatus(result);

 await Task.Delay(3000);
+// Returns the coordinates of the identified objects
-// Returns the object coordinates.
-See var objects = await client.GetCompleted(result);
+// This can be useful for further processing downstream var objects = await client.GetCompleted(result);
 ```
 Object now contains extracted info.
 For the full properties of what we can extract see this: